-We previously subleased office space to MAXxess Systems, Inc. ("MAXxess"), one of our former subsidiaries that we sold in September 2003.
-MAXxess is currently owned by an investor group that includes two of our directors, one of whom is the former Chief Executive Officer of MAXxess.
-The sublease terminated in September 2007, at which time MAXxess owed us an aggregate of \$274,000 related to this sublease and certain ancillary corporate services that we provided to MAXxess.
-We have previously fully reserved for amounts owed to us by MAXxess under the terms of this sublease.
-In August 2009, MAXxess executed a promissory note payable to Iteris in the original principal amount of \$274,000.
-The promissory note bears interest at a rate of 6% per annum, compounded annually, with accrued interest to be paid annually on the first business day of each calendar year.
-Payments under the note may be made in bona fide services rendered by MAXxess to Iteris to the extent such services and amounts are pre-approved in writing by us.
-All amounts outstanding under the note will become due and payable on the earliest of (i) August 10, 2014, (ii) a change of control in MAXxess, or (iii) a financing by MAXxess resulting in gross proceeds of at least \$10 million.
-As of March 31, 2013, approximately \$259,000 of the original principal balance and interest for calendar year 2012 of approximately \$15,000 was outstanding and payable to Iteris.
-Subsequent to March 31, 2013, the interest payment was received in full.
-All outstanding principal remains fully reserved.
+We previously subleased office space to Maxxess Systems, Inc. ("Maxxess"), one of our former subsidiaries that we sold in September 2003.
+Maxxess is currently owned by an investor group that includes one current director, who is the Chief Executive Officer of Maxxess, and a former director.
+The sublease terminated in September 2007, at which time Maxxess owed us an aggregate of \$274,000 related to this sublease and certain ancillary corporate services that we provided to Maxxess.
+In August 2009, Maxxess executed a promissory note payable to Iteris in the original principal amount of \$274,000.
+The promissory note accrued interest at a rate of 6% per annum, compounded annually, with accrued interest to be paid annually on the first business day of each calendar year; and allowed payments under the note to be made in bona fide services rendered by Maxxess to Iteris, to the extent such services and amounts were pre-approved in writing by us.
+All amounts outstanding under the note was to become due and payable on the earliest of (i) August 10, 2014, (ii) a change of control in Maxxess, or (iii) a financing by Maxxess resulting in gross proceeds of at least \$10 million.